mananbaig/scyllaDB/docs/dev/truncate-with-tablets.md

 # Accepted solution

-The [Short term mitigation](#1-short-term-mitigation) solution was chosen because of simplicity of implementation.
-While it does have problems, those will be addressed in subsequent iterative improvements.
+The __Short term mitigation (holding ERM pointer)__ solution was chosen because of simplicity of implementation.

 All other proposed solutions need further discussion to clarify the details of implementation and find any remaining potential pitfalls.